First statute of the IMRO: Revisionist turn

 In 1981, the Macedonian historiography for the first time publicly dissociated itself from the thesis advocated by Katardziev for the name BMARC in the first volume of the two-volume publication Documents for the struggle of the Macedonian people for independence and for a national state.
 In 1999 this view has been finally revised by Blaže Ristovski in his "History of the Macedonian nation".
 He practically adopted the position of some from his Bulgarian colleagues, the first name of the Organization was MRO.
 Today many historians in North Macedonia question the authenticity of the statute of BMARC or reject its relation to the IMRO.
-They claim that IMRO-activists had allegedly an ethnic Macedonian identity, while the designation Bulgarian is thought to had rather a religious connotation then.
+They claim that IMRO-activists had allegedly an ethnic Macedonian identity, while the designation Bulgarian is thought to have had rather a religious connotation then.

 Those who accept the existence of the statute claim the term Bulgarian was used ostensibly for tactical reasons because the organization's activity was concentrated primarily on the Bulgarian Exarchist population.
 Others insist that the founders of the organization were then under the influence of some kind of Bulgarian nationalist propaganda.
 Or, as the historian Dimitar Dimeski claimed, even without to mention the name "BMARC", per its first statute, the organization had a nationalist character.
 It was the result of intolerance, external influence and lack of experience.
 On the other hand, the existence of the Adrianoplolitan part in the name of the Organization, which is undoubtedly Bulgarian, points per Macedonian scholars, to the existence of some kind of supra-ethnic organizational system.

 An example for this revisionist turn is the historian Vančo Gjorgiev.
 In 1997 Gjorgiev himself confirmed the authenticity and the dating from 1894 of the statute of BMARC.
 Gjorgiev also published the Statutes and the Regulations of BMARC translated from Bulgarian into Macedonian language in 2013.
 However in 2021, he has rejected all this, claiming that allegedly not a single document written from any activist of the Organization has been found so far, containing the name of BMARC.